Have Questions? 888-508-6572

 When designing an ADU, prioritize space efficiency, comfort, and aesthetics.
 Consider the style of the main house and whether you want the structure to coordinate or stand out.

 You might adjust your floor plan depending on the type of occupants (e.g., guests, renters, aging parents).
-However, all ADU conversions need windows to maximize natural light and airflow, and functional bathrooms and kitchens.
+However, all ADU conversions need windows to maximize natural light, airflow, and functional bathrooms and kitchens.

 Why Convert Your Garage to an ADU?